nicklockwood/ShapeScript/Help/export.md

 When exporting for 3D printing, you will usually want to avoid having internal geometry inside the outer surface of your model.
 A good way to do this is to use the [union](csg.md#union) command to combine all the parts of your model into a single shape, eliminating internal faces.

+ShapeScript uses the "Y-up" convention, where the Y-axis points up and the Z-axis points out from the screen.
+Some popular 3D printing applications such as [Cura](https://ultimaker.com/software/ultimaker-cura) use the "Z-up" convention instead.
+Check the "Convert to Z-Up" option in the ShapeScript preferences to export models in this orientation.

 ## Rendering an Image

 In addition to 3D model formats, ShapeScript can also export 2D images.
 The following image formats are supported: